andyet/yeti.css/README.md

 npm start
 ```

-The demo site will be available at http://localhost:8080.
+The demo site will be available at `http://localhost:8080`.
 You can use the [livereload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and files will automatically rebuild and reload in the browser when you change them.

 ## Structure
-Yeticss is located in `lib/yeticss` and can be installed through [npm](https://www.npmjs.org/).
-Variables and mixins can be found in `yeticss/globals` and components in `yeticss/components`.
+yeti.css is located in `lib/yeticss` and can be installed through [npm](https://www.npmjs.org/).
+Variables and mixins can be found in `lib/yeticss/globals` and components in `lib/yeticss/components`.
 Markup for each component lives in `public/templates`.

 Note: installing yeticss **will not** include `assets` or `public`.